Connecticut Audbon Society

 Pileated Woodpecker is Connecticut Audubon’s Bird of the Year for 2026.

-January 19, 2026—We’re excited to announce that Connecticut Audubon’s first-ever Bird of the Year is the Pileated Woodpecker, and that we’re holding a special webinar on Tuesday, January 20, to introduce you to this loud and large bird.
+January 19, 2026—We’re excited to announce that Connecticut Audubon’s first-ever Bird of the Year is the Pileated Woodpecker, and that we’re holding special programs throughout the year to help you get to know this large and beautiful bird better.

 Tuesday, January 20, 6-7 p.m.